What is SOAP API?

 Best Use Cases for SOAP

-- Legacy systems: Many older systems were built to work with SOAP, and they’re not going to be refactored anytime soon.
+- Legacy systems: Many older systems were developed to use SOAP and won't be refactored.

 - Non-HTTP messaging: SOAP can work over protocols other than HTTP, so if you’re dealing with SMTP, TCP, or other legacy communication methods, SOAP fits right in.